 During the celebration, the tassel is worn on the right front corner of the cap and is moved to the left after the degree has been conferred.
-The tassel color represents the field of study; engineering graduates may wear an orange tassel and LSA computer science graduates may wear a golden yellow tassel.
+The tassel color represents the field of study; engineering graduates may wear an orange tassel and LSA computer science/data science graduates may wear a golden yellow tassel.
 Black or maize-and-blue tassels are also appropriate.

 - Bachelor’s degree – tassel, cap and bachelor’s gown are purchased.

 - Master’s degree – tassel, cap, master’s gown and hood are purchased.
 U-M Michigan Engineering graduation hoods have maize and blue satin on the inside, with orange velvet on the outside.